nanwenxiang/Opt_Framework_for_WFSA_Telescope_Arrays_Used_in_Sky_Surveys/readme.md

 ## File Descriptions

-- **violence_search_by_ZEMAX_ori.m**: This is the interactive brute-force search script within the framework.
-It interacts with ZEMAX to obtain PSF (Point Spread Function) simulated imaging signal-to-noise ratios and calculates the cost of the array configuration.
+- **violence_search_by_ZEMAX_ori.m**: This is an interactive brute-force search script within the framework.
+It interacts with ZEMAX to obtain the PSF (Point Spread Function) under different fields of view for different telescope designs for simulated imaging and calculates its imaging signal-to-noise ratio.
+Based on scientific observation requirements, it can calculate the required minimum exposure time and the number of telescope system units to compute the cost of the telescope array configuration.

 - **information_collection.m**: This script is designed for collecting training data for the BP neural network based on interactive searches.
 It gathers data within a certain range corresponding to the telescope and other configurations, which will be used for neural network fitting of the signal-to-noise ratio.